-Around 2005 we started the LUATEX projects and it took about a decade to reach a state where we could consider the experiments to have reached a stable state.
-Pretty soon LUATEX could be used in production, even if some of the interfaces evolved, but CONTEXT was kept in sync so that was not really a problem.
+Around 2005 we started the Luatex project and it took about a decade to reach a state where we could consider the experiments to have reached a stable state.
+Pretty soon Luatex could be used in production, even if some of the interfaces evolved, but Context was kept in sync so that was not really a problem.
 In 2018 the functionality was more or less frozen.
 Of course we might add some features in due time but nothing fundamental will change as we consider version 1.10 to be reasonable feature complete.
-Among the reasons is that this engine is now used outside CONTEXT too which means that we cannot simply change much without affecting other macro packages.
+Among the reasons is that this engine is now used outside Context too which means that we cannot simply change much without affecting other macro packages.

-However, in reaching that state some decisions were delayed because they didn't go well with a current stable version.
-This is why at the 2018 CONTEXT meeting those present agreed that we could move on with a follow up tagged METATEX, a name we already had in mind for a while, but as LUA is an important component, it got expanded to LUAMETATEX.
-This follow up is a lightweight companion to LUATEX that will be maintained alongside.
+In reaching that state some decisions were delayed because they didn't go well with a current stable version.
+This is why at the 2018 ConTeXT meeting those present agreed that we could move on with a follow up tagged MetaTeX, a name we already had in mind for a while, but as Lua is an important component, it got expanded to LuaMetaTeX.
+This follow up is a lightweight companion to LuaTeX that will be maintained alongside.
 More about the reasons for this follow up as well as the philosophy behind it can be found in the document(s) describing the development.
-During LUATEX development I kept track of what happened in a series of documents, parts of which were published as articles in user group journals, but all are in the CONTEXT distribution.
-I did the same with the development of LUAMETATEX.
+During LuaTeX development I kept track of what happened in a series of documents, parts of which were published as articles in user group journals, but all are in the ConTeXt distribution.
+I did the same with the development of LuaMetaTeX.